Murdalay/bem-core/common.docs/reference/reference.en.md

 <a name="notionhtml"></a>

-##### HTML representation
+##### HTML Representation

-BEMJSON provides ability to specify certain aspects of the output HTML directly in the input data.
+BEMJSON provides ability to specify the certain aspects of the output HTML directly in the input data.
 This capability shouldn't be abused.
 BEMJSON is a data level, so HTML layout should be build at the level of the templating engine (BEMHTML).
-However, there are some situations where the description of HTML-representation at the BEMJSON level is warrantable.
+However, there are some situations where description of an HTML-representation at the BEMJSON level is warrantable.
-In this case, the author of BEMHTML templates should understand how the HTML parameters, specified in the input data, interact with HTML-representation defined at the templates' level.
+In this case, the author of the BEMHTML templates should understand how the HTML parameters, specified in the input data, interact with an HTML-representation defined at the templates' level.

-BEMJSON provides the following fields for the direct management of HTML-representation:
+BEMJSON provides the following fields for the direct management of an HTML-representation:

 <table>
 <tr>